DanyZambrano/Android-Basics-In-Kotlin/Unit 3 | Navigation/3. Navigation/Lecture/Jetpack.md

 ## [Navigation] (https://developer.android.com/codelabs/basic-android-kotlin-training-fragments-navigation-component?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fandroid-basics-kotlin-unit-3-pathway-2%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fbasic-android-kotlin-training-fragments-navigation-component#7)

+Android Jetpack libraries are a collection of libraries to make it easier for you to develop great Android apps.
+These libraries help you follow best practices, free you from writing boilerplate code, and simplify complex tasks, so you can focus on the code you care about, like the app logic.

 Android Jetpack provides the Navigation component to help you handle any navigation implementation, simple or complex, in your app.
 The Navigation component has three key parts which you'll use to implement navigation in the Words app.

 * Navigation Graph: The navigation graph is an XML file that provides a visual representation of navigation in your app.
 The file consists of destinations which correspond to individual activities and fragments as well as actions between them which can be used in code to navigate from one destination to another.
 Just like with layout files, Android Studio provides a visual editor to add destinations and actions to the navigation graph.